kishan811/Match-A-Quote/README.md

     - Friendship
     - Life
     - Love
-    - Success
+    - Success <br>
-Tags: Specific details and emotions from the image or quote which particularly expresses it.
+<b>Tags: </b> Specific details and emotions from the image or quote which particularly expresses it.
 Some examples are: person, smile, sadness, climb, believe etc.

 # Approach